Tractable and Intractable Entailment Problems in Separation Logic with Inductively Defined Predicates: Introduction

 {\mathtt{P}} {\mathtt{list}} {\mathtt{tree}} {\mathtt{loop}} To provide some intuition on what can and cannot be expressed in the fragment we consider, we provide some examples (formal definitions will be given later); consider the predicate $\mypred$ defined by the following rules, which encode a combination of lists and trees, possibly looping on an initial element $y$, and ending with an empty tuple:

+All variables are implicitly universally quantified at the root level in every rule\footnote{Alternatively, the variables $u,u_1,u_2$, which do not occur in the left-hand side of the rules, may be viewed as being quantified existentially on the right-hand side of $\Leftarrow$.}.
 The constants $\acstL,\acstT$ and $\acstP$ may be viewed as constructors for the data structure.
 This predicate does not fall in the scope of the fragment considered in \cite{DBLP:conf/fossacs/LeL23} since it involves a definition with several inductive rules, but it falls in the scope of the fragment considered in the present paper.
 Our restrictions require that the definition must be deterministic, in the sense that there can be no overlap between distinct rules.
 This is the case here, as the tuples $(\acstL,u)$, $(\acstT,u_1,u_2)$ and $(\acstP,y)$ are pairwise distinct (not unifiable), but replacing for instance the constant $\acstP$ by $\acstL$ in the third rule would not be possible, as the resulting rule would overlap with the first one (both rules could allocate the same heap cell).
-As explained above, a key limitation of our fragment (compared to that of \cite{IosifRogalewiczSimacek13}) is that it does not allow predicates allocating several parameters, such as the following predicate $\dllseg(x,y,z,u)$ defining a doubly linked list segment from $x$ to $z$ (each cell points to a pair containing the previous and next element and $y$ and $u$ denote the previous and next element in the list, respectively):
+As explained above, a key limitation of our fragment (compared to that of \cite{IosifRogalewiczSimacek13}) is that it does not allow predicates allocating several parameters, such as the following predicate $\dllseg(x,y,z,u)$ defining a doubly-linked list segment from $x$ to $z$ (each cell points to a pair containing the previous and next element and $y$ and $u$ denote the previous and next element in the list, respectively):

 Other definitions of $\dllseg$ are possible, but none would fit in with our restrictions: in every case, both $x$ (the beginning of the list) and $z$ (its end) must be eventually allocated, which is not permitted in the fragment we consider.
-On the other hand, the following predicate, defining a doubly linked list, ending with $()$, can be defined ($y$ denotes the previous element in the list):
+On the other hand, the following predicate, defining a doubly-linked list, ending with $()$, can be defined ($y$ denotes the previous element in the list):

 The rest of the paper is organised as follows.
 In Section~\ref{sect:prel}, the syntax and semantics of the logic are defined.
 The definitions are mostly standard, although we consider a multisorted framework, with a special sort $\addr$ denoting memory locations and additional sorts for data or constructors.
 We then introduce a class of inductive definitions called {\em \prules}.
 In Section \ref{sect:limits}, various lower bounds on the complexity of the entailment problem for SL formulas with \prulesname are established which allow one to motivate additional restrictions on the inductive rules.
 These lower bounds show that all the restrictions are necessary to ensure that the entailment problem is tractable.
 This leads to the definition of the notion of a {\em \hdeterministic} set of rules, that is a subset of \prulesname for which entailment can be decided in polynomial time.
 The proof procedure is defined in Section~\ref{sect:proof}.
 For the sake of readability and generality we first define generic inference rules and establish their correctness, before introducing a specific strategy to further restrict the application of the rules that is both complete and efficient.
 Section~\ref{sect:prop} contains all soundness, completeness and complexity results and Section~\ref{sect:conc} concludes the paper.